-Forgot Your Windows 10 Password?
-Here's the Solution
+Forgot Your Windows Password?
+Do This Now...

-You forgot your Windows 10 login password?
-Or maybe you 'inherited' a Windows 10 computer and you can't log in.
-There's hope, but resetting a forgotten password for a Windows 10 PC can be complicated by several factors.
+So, you forgot your login password for Windows 10 or Windows 11?
+Or maybe you 'inherited' a Windows computer and you can't log in.
+There's hope, but resetting a forgotten password for a Windows 10 or 11 PC can be complicated by several factors.
 In this article, I’ll show you how to create a Password Reset disk as a preventive measure, and also how to reset your password if you don’t have the disk.
 Let's dig in... |

-Windows 10 Password Recovery - It's a Bit Complicated...
+Windows Password Recovery - It's a Bit Complicated...

 First, it matters whether you are trying to reset a local password that is stored on the PC in question or a Microsoft account password that is stored in the cloud.
 It also matters whether you need to reset an administrator account's password or a user account's password.

-If, like many users, you created just one account when you set up Win 10 and use it day to day, then it is an administrator account.
+If, like many users, you created just one account when you set up Windows and use it day to day, then it is an administrator account.
 If you chose to log in with a Microsoft account during setup (or later), then you should use the "forgot my password" procedure found on Microsoft Live's login page.
 Here is a direct link to the password reset page.

 Creating a Password Reset Disk

-Creating a Windows Password Reset Disk now is a good idea, if you are logged into your Windows account.
-The Reset Disk contains an encrypted backup of your password, and can be used to easily recover if you ever forget your password.
+Creating a Windows Password Reset Disk now is a good idea, if you are logged into your local Windows account.
+The Reset Disk contains an encrypted backup of your password, and can be used to easily recover access if you ever forget your password.
 Here’s how to make one:

 - Insert a USB flash drive